How to Raise a Series A

 [Waseem] There was an investor who was willing to invest less money that we were not as excited about.
 So we had that in one hand.
 Then we had the acquisition offer in the other, and I think there was two or three main axes that we tried to evaluate this on.

 One is financially.
 X dollars now or X dollars as per the terms of the deal versus, what do we think the risk-reward trajectory of continuing to operate as a business is?
-Number two, which I think actually matters more is, is this going to be a good home for the team, both for us the founders but also the employees?
-Because if nothing else, you personally are going to be subject to some amount of vesting when your company gets acquired, and the actual dollars that go in your pocket are a function of how long you stay there.
+Number two, which I think actually matters more is, is this going to be a good home for the team?
+Both for us the founders but also the employees?
+Because if nothing else, you personally are going to be subject to some amount of vesting when your company gets acquired.
+The actual dollars that go in your pocket are a function of how long you stay there.
 When we were thinking about committing to Dropbox, they checked the financials, and we thought our team would grow and thrive there.

 Should you model your Series A round after a past round by a successful startup?
 [51:10]